DilshanMadhusanka/MPI-OpenMP-Sort-/README.md

 3. **Portability**: Works on any Linux cluster with MPI/OpenMP support
 4. **Extensibility**: Easy to add new algorithms (e.g., Radix Sort)

-### Would you like me to add:
-- Detailed algorithm explanations?
-- Sample input/output formats?
-- Benchmark results from your system?